PaulDKim/CTF-notes/SSRF.md

 - Using **netcat (`nc -lnvp 8000`)**, you see that the server connects to your system.
 - This confirms that the server is making requests to external URLs specified by users.

+> The -l tag is a `listen` tag.
+It tells Netcat to act as a server and listen for incoming connections.
+> The -v tag is a `verbose` tag.
+This makes Netcat more verbose, providing more output about what it's doing
+> The -p tag is a `port` tag.
+It tells the Netcat server which port to listen on

 ## **3. Checking If SSRF is Blind**
 - You tell the application to request its own local address (`http://127.0.0.1/index.php`).
 - If the response includes the HTML of the web application, the SSRF is **not blind** (meaning you can see the response).